 The objective of this programme is for trained volunteers to visit Hindu residents on a weekly basis at Aged homes to befriend them and provide spiritual comfort.
 The volunteers have since 2006 served at two homes, the Bukit Batok Aged Home and Jamiyah Home for the Aged.
 Since April 2014 volunteers also visited Hindu residents on monthly basis.

 Bandhu volunteers are chosen for training after an interview process.
-They must successfully attend and complete a 14 to 16 week training programme.
-If you need help or wish to volunteer or support the Bandhu programmes, please call the hotline at 62978092 or email email@example.com.
+They must successfully attend and complete a training programme.
+If you need help or wish to volunteer or support the Bandhu programmes, you can contact us here or call our hotline at 62978092.